 - The application of VAT

-- International trade of goods
+- Awareness of seasonal payroll issues

 - The management of staff under UK Employment Law

 - Collecting payments from customers

 - Ensuring data is handled correctly

-- Awareness of seasonal payroll issues

-We hope that you find the content informative and useful.
-Please feel free to forward a copy to your colleagues if you think it would be helpful.
+We hope that you find the content useful - please feel free to forward a copy to your colleagues if you think it would be helpful.

-Let me also take this opportunity to wish you and your colleagues a Merry Christmas and a happy and healthy 2022.
+We would also like to take this opportunity to wish you and your colleagues a Merry Christmas and a happy and healthy 2023.